EuroProofNet/ProgramVerification/README.md

 ## Wiki on Software Verification Tools

 The working group maintains an inventory of software verification tools, which can be found at the [GitHub Wiki](https://github.com/EuroProofNet/ProgramVerification/wiki) of this repository.

+The inventory is open to the community.

+## Wiki on Software Verification Challenges

+The working group is working on an inventory of software verification challenges, which can be found at the [GitHub Wiki](https://github.com/EuroProofNet/ProgramVerification/wiki) of this repository.

-The wiki is ongoing work towards deliverable **D5 (month 18): Comparison of the approaches used in the Software Verification competition SV-COMP** (see the [MoU of COST action CA20111](https://www.cost.eu/actions/CA20111/)).
+The collection of challenges is ongoing work towards deliverable **D11.
+Collection of verification challenges with summary of working recipes for verifying them.** (see the [MoU of COST action CA20111](https://www.cost.eu/actions/CA20111/)).

 ## Licence